Pro Tip: Bluetooth Testing On The Cheap

 Developing with bluetooth requires a lot of connectivity testing.
 You should invest in a high quality faraday bag in which you can place your bluetooth device in order to test various disconnect/reconnect states.

-You don't always have your costly faraday bags with you, and you might be want to run some tests.
-Say you're working on an IoT device that needs to talk to an app on your phone.
-You might want to test how the app handles the device going away or suddenly coming into range.
+You don't always have your costly faraday bags with you, and you might need to run some tests.
+Say your IoT device needs to talk your app on your iPhone and you want to test how the app handles the device going away or suddenly coming into range...

-A microwave will hide your bluetooth device well (no cooking needed!)
-Throw the device into the microwave, shut the door, and walk about 10 feet away and your bluetooth connection will be severed.
+Using a microwave will hide your bluetooth device very well (no cooking needed!)
+Just toss the BT device into the microwave, shut the door -- DO NOT turn it on -- and walk about 10 feet away and your bluetooth connection will be severed.

-If you don't have a microwave sitting around, but you do have tinfoil - simply wrap the device in the tinfoil so that it is watertight.
-If water wouldn't escape the wrapping, your bluetooth signal probably won't either.
+If you don't have a microwave lying around, but you do have some tinfoil - just wrap that bad boy device in the tinfoil trying to make it watertight.
+If water can't escape your tinfoil wrapping job then your bluetooth signal probably won't either.